 Lapsed felony convictions can be revived, however.
-If any prior felony conviction falls within the ten-year window, then all lapsed felony convictions are revived.
+If any prior felony conviction or any part of its sentence (including incarceration, probation, parole or supervised release) occurred within the ten-year window, then all lapsed felony convictions are revived.
 Lapsed convictions that have been revived by a felony in the ten-year window are scored as follows:

-- 3 Offenses in Master Grid Groups 1 through 5 points - 1 Offenses in Master Grid Groups 6 and 7 and Drug Grid Group 1 points
+- 3 points Offenses in Master Grid Groups 1 through 5 - 1 points Offenses in Master Grid Groups 6 and 7 and Drug Grid Group 1 - 1/2 point Offenses in Master Grid Groups 8 and 9 and Drug Grid Groups 2 and 3 - 0 points All misdemeanors

-&lt;sup>6A sentence is completed when a person is sentenced, released from prison or finishes probation, parole or supervised release, whichever is latest.
-See § 2.2.7.
+6A sentence is completed when a person is sentenced, released from prison or finishes probation, parole or supervised release, whichever is latest.